 Consult the in-depth degree page below to learn more about the MFT field.
 On top of detailing the best online marriage and family therapy master's programs, the guide covers financial aid and student resources.

-What Can I Do With a Master's in Marriage and Family Therapy?
+What You Can Do With a Master's in Marriage and Family Counseling

 - Marriage and Family Therapist

-- Substance Abuse, Behavioral Disorder, and Mental Health Counselor
+- Substance Abuse, Behavioral Disorder, or Mental Health Counselor

-These counselors work with clients suffering from emotional, behavioral, and/or cognitive disorders.
-Substance abuse counselors work with individuals battling drug or alcohol abuse, while mental health counselors help people suffering from anxiety, depression, bipolar disorder, or other mental health problems.
+These counselors help clients with emotional, behavioral, and/or cognitive disorders.
+Substance abuse counselors work with individuals battling drug or alcohol abuse, while mental health counselors help people with anxiety, depression, bipolar disorder, or other mental health problems.
 These positions typically require at least a master's degree.